TOC (auto-generated)

 2. To assist the Board in the performance of its functions and powers, the Board also establishes committees, which consist of such persons as the Board determines (whether Board members or not): section 60-85 of the TASA.

-3. In addition, to assist the Board in the performance of its functions and powers, the Board may also delegate all or any of its functions and powers to a Board member or to a committee, other than its function of issuing guidelines and its power to establish a committee: subsection 70-30(1) of the TASA.
+3. To assist the Board in the performance of its functions and powers, the Board may also delegate all or any of its functions and powers to a Board member or to a committee, other than its function of issuing guidelines and its power to establish a committee: subsection 70-30(1) of the TASA.

 5. A delegate in the exercise of a delegated function or power is subject to the directions of the Board: subsection 70-30(3) of the TASA.